Linus Yale Jr.: Reception

 During the mid 1850s, bank robberies were a problem for many bankers and the U.S Government.
 Having proved their Yale Bank Lock was infallible, they obtained contracts with the leading banks.
 In 1856, after a commission appointed by the Secretary of the Treasury, the US Treasury Department selected Yale's enterprise to become the sole supplier of bank locks, safe locks, burglar proof safes, and vault doors, for all the new Mint, Sub-Treasuries, and Custom-Houses in the United States, and received praised from U.S. Mint director, James Ross Snowden in correspondence letters.
 Customers included the Bank of New York, American Express, Knickerbocker bank, and dozens of other banks.

-The utility of Yale Locks were soon widely approved and favored upon, and implemented by many firms and government agencies in Philadelphia, Pennsylvania, among various CEOs and Presidents of major corporations.
 Leading banks and bankers of the era hired him as a consulting expert and engineer to design their safes and locks.